aeyliu/SWAM/README.md

              Use cross-validation to determine tuning parameter
 ```

+## Download SWAM model trained from GTEx data
+* You can download SWAM models trained from GTEx v6 and v8 data at https://doi.org/10.5281/zenodo.5866500

 ## Citing SWAM

-* Our paper is currently in pre-print and can be found at:
+* Our SWAM paper is published at PLoS Genetics.
+Please use the following citation:

- **Liu A., Kang H.M., Meta-imputation of transcriptome from genotypes across multiple datasets using summary-level data. bioRxiv, 442575.** [Link](https://www.biorxiv.org/content/10.1101/2021.05.04.442575v1)
+Liu AE, Kang HM.
+Meta-imputation of transcriptome from genotypes across multiple datasets by leveraging publicly available summary-level data.
+PLoS Genetics.
+2022 Jan 31;18(1):e1009571. https://doi.org/10.1371/journal.pgen.1009571